What is Bark, and Why It Makes Us Howl for More

-In fact, in old fashioned no frills Southern Barbecue joints, like Archibald & Woodrow's in Tuscaloosa, where the pitmasters use only salt on their low and slow ribs, the bark is on their ribs pure pellicle.
-Thin and ruddy golden, and parts of it can be peeled off like a skin (shown here, under their thin, orange, vinegary sauce).
+In fact, in old fashioned, no-frills Southern Barbecue joints, like Archibald & Woodrow's in Tuscaloosa, where the pitmasters use only salt on their low-and-slow ribs, the bark on their ribs is pure pellicle.
+Thin and ruddy golden, parts of it can be peeled off like a skin (shown here, under their thin, orange, vinegary sauce).
 This is tricky, because the pellicle can get tough if there is no moist rub on top and if the humidity in the cooker is too low.
 Getting it right is an art.

 Blonder says the technical name for the process is Diffusion Restricted Irreversible Polymerization, or DRIP for short.
 And, according to Blonder, contrary to the opinions of most seasoned pitmasters, the seasoning has nothing to do with pellicle formation.